 Financial aid follows specific dates and deadlines in order to process your award on time.
 It is important to consider them even before you get to campus.
 This timeline is for incoming fall first year students.
 For info on dates for transfer students please contact Blugold Central.

-Complete the FAFSA as soon as possible after October 1st for the next academic year.
+Complete the FAFSA as soon as possible after it opens it December for the next academic year.

 We recommend students apply by March 15th for the next academic year.
 Although you may still apply for financial aid after March 15th, the aid for which you will be considered may be more limited.